-How are blockchain transactions broadcast?
+How are Ethereum transactions propagated (broadcast)?

 Transactions are the foundational exchange of information and value on a blockchain, and are critical for developers, traders, and hobbyists to understand.
 Transactions are propagated across Ethereum's decentralized Peer-to-Peer (P2P) network using a variety of networking protocols such as RLPx and the Wire Protocol, to ensure block producers and validators can find pending transactions in the mempool.